-Cysts may be small and asymptomatic or large and cause discomfort.
-Infection of the Bartholin glands can cause severe pain and swelling due to abscess formation.
+Cysts can be small and asymptomatic or large and cause discomfort.
+Infection of the Bartholin glands often causes severe pain and swelling due to abscess formation.
 Management depends on the cyst size and presence or absence of abscess but usually involves incision and drainage (I&D).

 The Bartholin glands are a paired structure about 0.5cm in size, which are located in the vulva.

 The Bartholin glands, or greater vestibular glands, are located deep to the posterior labia majora.
 They are approximately 0.5cm in size and contain a small 2.5cm long duct that opens at 4 and 8 o’clock at each side of the vaginal orifice.

 The glands produce a mucus fluid involved in vaginal and vulval lubrication, similar to the bulbourethral glands (known as Cowper’s glands) in males.